Table of Contents

 PII refers to personal data such as phone numbers and social media accounts.
 Intellectual property (32%), anonymized customer data (24%), and other customer data (23%) followed.
-The last recorded category included employee PII and accounted for 21% of breached data.
-The report also discovered an important distinction between unintentionally and intentionally compromised data, namely that if a data breach resulted from a cyberattack, the average cost per record was around 16.6% higher.
+The last recorded category included employee PII, accounting for 21% of breached data.
+The report also discovered an important distinction between unintentionally and intentionally compromised data, namely that if a data breach resulted from a cyber attack, the average cost per record was around 16.6% higher.

 According to IBM’s 2021 report, global digital disruption is behind the record-high data breach costs.
 Namely, the safety measures protecting people’s health and lives from the pandemic resulted in a speedy, mass digital disruption.

 According to IBM, as many as 60% of surveyed organizations were forced to move their operations to the cloud.
 While this change was likely inevitable, its breakneck speed ended up ramping up cyber attack costs.
 Organizations had a choice between moving most of their operations to a remote/online setting or going out of business.
 The task of setting up appropriate safety protocols and security controls to keep up with this change was nearly impossible.

 In addition to having to handle a higher volume of data breaches, businesses also need more time on average to notice and confirm a breach.
 Worst of all, it can take businesses months to diagnose and contain a data breach, which is one of the main reasons why third-party lawsuits related to data breaches are so plentiful.